 Except as otherwise noted, effective June 1, 2013, Employees of CEMEX, Inc. and its affiliated companies (collectively, the Employer) that have adopted the Plan are eligible to participate in the Plan on the Employee's date of hire.
 Prior to June 1, 2013, Employees of the Employer that have adopted the Plan are eligible to participate in the Plan on the first day of the calendar month following the Employee's date of hire.
 All Employees who are covered by a collective bargaining agreement shall be excluded from participating in the Plan, unless the collective bargaining agreement requires that the Employer include such Employees in this Plan.
-Any Employee who is notified that he is eligible to participate in a foreign retirement plan maintained by CEMEX, Inc., or any company in any country operating under the parent company (CEMEX, S.A.B. de C.V.), shall be ineligible to participate in this Plan as of the first day of the month he or she is notified that he or she is no longer eligible to participate in this Plan as of the first day of the month following the month he or she is notified that he or she is no longer eligible to participate in such foreign retirement plan.
+Any Employee who is notified that he is eligible to participate in a foreign retirement plan maintained by CEMEX, Inc., or any company in any country operating under the parent company (CEMEX, S.A.B. de C.V.), shall be ineligible to participate in this Plan as of the first day of the month following the month he or she is notified of his or her eligibility to participate in such foreign retirement plan.
 The employee shall remain ineligible until the first day of the month following the month he or she is notified that he or she is no longer eligible to participate in such foreign retirement plan.
 Any employee who is a nonresident alien with no United States source income, working outside the United States, is a leased employee, or an individual contractor, shall be excluded from participating in the Plan.